pusher/pusher-js/README.markdown

     npm install -g testacular

-Then start the server:
+Then start the server, run one of following commands:

-    bin/testacular
+    bin/testacular-unit           # runs only unit tests
+    bin/testacular-integration    # runs only integration tests
+    bin/testacular                # runs both unit and integration tests

 All configured browsers will be automatically opened and will run all tests.
-Testacular also re-executes specs on file changes.
+Testacular also re-executes all specs on file changes.
 After you close the server, browsers will get shut down too.

 ### Old framework